tonethar/IGME-230-Fall-2018/projects/project-2.md

     - You may also use an API from this list if you wish (although these have not been as extensively curated):
       - https://github.com/abhishekbanthia/Public-APIs
     - Here are the "Blacklisted" APIs that you MAY NOT use for this project:
-      - Any API from Giffy - https://developers.giphy.com/docs/
+      - Any API from GIPHY - https://developers.giphy.com/docs/
       - The iTunes Search API - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/
 - **Important note:** Most of the "sports score" APIs have strict rate limits and/or short trial periods.
 In the past, most students attempting to use these APIs on their projcts ended up having to chnage their project idea to something else at the last minute.
 Use these APIs at your own risk.